Workers' Communist Party (Norway): History

 The founders of AKP(m–l) came from what was then known as SUF, or Sosialistisk Ungdomsforbund (Socialist Youth League).
 SUF had been started as the youth wing of the Sosialistisk Folkeparti, but broke away in 1969 as it developed into a marxist-leninist direction.
 Following the split SUF was renamed SUF(m–l).

 As a result of the activity duty, many party members practiced "self-proletarisation" on the party's orders, working as manual labourers, especially in the period from 1974 to 1976.
 Later, the party encouraged its well-educated members to take work as teachers, particularly in higher education.

 As a part of their policy, AKP members have joined and tried to influence several voluntary organisations in socialist direction, particularly those related to "feminism", labor unions and anti-racism.

 AKP did not put its name on election ballots, choosing instead to work through Red Electoral Alliance (RV), originally AKPs electoral face, but from 1990 a party of its own without any formal link to AKP, though most of AKPs members were also members of RV.

-In March 2007 AKP and Red Electoral Alliance (RV) merged, and formed the party Red, a revolutionary party with a programme supporting communism.
+In March 2007, AKP and Red Electoral Alliance (RV) merged, and formed the party Red, a revolutionary party with a programme supporting communism.
 Some former members of AKP have argued that since the party Red does not have activity duty or democratic centralism, it is not a communist party, while others have argued that a communist program and the fact that like traditional communist parties, Red is organized in cells, it is a communist party.
 Some former members of AKP, especially members of AKP's student organization, NKS, formed a marxist-leninist front, KP(m–l) together with the Marxist-Leninist Group Revolusjon.
 This front was meant to be an organisation with the purpose of building a traditional marxist-leninist party.

-Klassekampen (Class Struggle) used to be the party's daily newspaper in the 1970s, but is from the 1990s associated to a slightly wider political spectrum.
+Klassekampen (Class Struggle) used to be the party's daily newspaper in the 1970s, but it has been associated with a slightly wider political spectrum since the 1990s.
 Red now owns 20% of the stocks in Klassekampen, the amount AKP owned before the merge with RV.
 AKP was also associated to Oktober Forlag, a publisher.
 From early 2000s the party published the monthly newspaper akp.no, named after the party's website, and throughout its existence it published a quarterly magazine for Marxist debate, first named Røde Fane (Red Standard), then from 2005 Rødt!
 (Red! – this name might have inspired the name of the new party).
 The newspaper akp.no continues as Red's party newspaper, under the name Rødt Nytt (Red News).
 The magazine Rødt! is continued under the ownership of the party Red.
-In 2017 it changed its name to Gnist.
+In 2017, it changed its name to Gnist.